bio-miga/MiGA-Docker/aws/miga_aws_setup.md

 ## Log into MiGA-CLI using a Terminal

 Alternatively, open your Mac, Ubuntu or git bash terminal.
 Assuming the following:
-- .ssh is the path to your key file
+- ~/.ssh is the path to your key file
 - MyKeyPair.pem is the name of your key file
 - 18.190.158.158 is the public IP address